Magnetic Resonance Imaging (MRI)

 Why Should You Become an MRI Technologist?

-If you enjoy the idea of working side-by-side with physicians and radiologists and you enjoy a good challenge in a technologically advanced field, this is the career choice for you!
+If you enjoy the idea of working side-by-side with physicians and radiologists and enjoy a good challenge in a technologically advanced field, MRI Tech is the career choice for you!

-In as little as 17 months, the AAS in MRI Program that follows the ARRT Primary Pathway will prepare you with the knowledge and skills you will need to fulfill the responsibilities of a Magnetic Resonance Imaging Technologist.
+In as little as 18 months, the AAS in MRI Technologist Program that follows the ARRT Primary Pathway will prepare you with the knowledge and skills you will need to fulfill the responsibilities of a Magnetic Resonance Imaging Technologist.

 Why Choose the MRI Technologist Program at CBD College?